 Returning to Melbourne in 2001, I operated my independent practice out of Melbourne’s iconic Nicholas Building before taking some time out of my career to raise my two children.

-With over twenty years experience in designing and making in metal, I have produced a vast array of jewellery and objects.
+With nearly thirty years experience in designing and making in metal, I have produced a vast array of jewellery and objects.
 I strive to achieve thoughtful work.
 I make jewellery that responds honestly to the qualities of the metals, and I aim for a simplicity and timelessness of design.
 I specialise in working with clients to develop a design that is personalised by their involvement in the design process.